rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 only a primitive SMTP service.
 As a result, they rarely follow best practices and often even violate parts of the SMTP protocol.
-By checking for such violations and refusing mail when they are present, we can eliminate much SPAM without negatively impacting e-mails sent from legitimate servers.
+By checking for such violations and refusing mail when they are present, we can eliminate much SPAM without negatively impacting emails sent from legitimate servers.

 Configuring these sorts of checks is different for every mail server,